su2code/VandV/rans/flatplate/README.md

 ### SA

+For the SA turbulence model, we see the following behavior compared to CFL3D and FUN3D

 ![SA_cd_convergence](images/cd_convergence_flatplate_SA.png)
 Figure (2): Mesh convergence of C_D for different solvers

 ![SA_cf_convergence](images/cf_convergence_flatplate_SA.png)
 Figure (3): Mesh convergence of C_f at x = 0.97 for different solvers

 ![SA_cf](images/cf_flatplate_SA.png)
 Figure (4): C_f plot for the finest mesh for different solvers

 ### SST
+For the SST turbulence model, we see the following behavior compared to CFL3D and FUN3D
 ![SST_cd_convergence](images/cd_convergence_flatplate_SST.png)
 Figure (2): Mesh convergence of C_D for different solvers

 ![SST_cf_convergence](images/cf_convergence_flatplate_SST.png)
 Figure (3): Mesh convergence of C_f at x = 0.97 for different solvers

 ![SST_cf](images/cf_flatplate_SST.png)
 Figure (4): C_f plot for the finest mesh for different solvers